| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 (Theydon Bois Primary School held its usual popular display without any

-The ousting of Ian Duncan Smith as the leader of the Conservative
+problems) The ousting of Ian Duncan Smith as the leader of the Conservative

 Party caused dismay among many members of the Epping Forest Conservative